raesuarez/raesuarez.github.io/index.markdown

 layout: home
 ---
 ''
-# My portfolio! [under construction]
+# My portfolio!

-insert image of self somewhere

-Hello!
-My name is Rachel Suarez class of 2025 cs major interested in xyz looking for summer 2024 internship in abc

-browse different pages to find different examples of my work (yay)
+Hello all!
+My name is Rachel Suarez and welcome to my website!
+I am a rising junior at Wellesley College studying Computer Science.
+I am mainly interested in video game development and computer networks.
+I have experience in video game design and research, as well as beginner skills in software engineering.

+Currently, I am doing research at Carnegie Mellon University through the Research Experience for Undergraduates in Software Engineering (REUSE) program, studying the sustainability of open source communities.
+I am also a participant in the IBM Accelerate program under the Software Engineering track.

+I am looking for internships and opportunities in Game Development and Software Engineering (as well as related fields) for Summer 2024.

+Please feel free to browse the rest of my website to find my previous projects.
+Thank you for visiting my site and I hope to hear from you soon!